 The Inbound way is all about providing remarkable content to our users, whether they be visitors, leads, or existing customers.
 Just because someone has already written you a check doesn’t mean you can forget about them!
 Inbound companies continue to engage with, delight, and (hopefully) upsell their current customer base into happy promoters of the organizations and products they love.

 Tools used to delight customers include:

 Surveys- The best way to figure out what your users want is by asking them.
 Use feedback and surveys to ensure you’re providing customers with what they’re looking for.

 Smart Calls-to-Action- These present different users with offers that change based on buyer persona and lifecycle stage.

-Email and Marketing Automation- Providing your existing customers with remarkable content can help them achieve their own goals, as well as introduce new products and features that might be of interest to them.
+Smart Text- Provide your existing customers with remarkable content tailored to their interests and challenges.
+Help them achieve their own goals, as well as introduce new products and features that might be of interest to them.

 Social Monitoring- Keep track of the social conversations that matter to you most.
 Listen out for your customers’ questions, comments, likes, and dislikes – and reach out to them with relevant content.